Editor's choice: Inheritance Funding probate advances

 This option, too, can be expensive, with APRs often higher than other subprime loans.
 If you’re unable to repay your loan, your lender seizes your estate assets and sells it.

 Applying for inheritance financing is more involved than other types of loans.
 There’s a lot you need to do before you can even start looking at lenders.
-Typically, you’ll follow these steps:
+And you’ll need to gather some documentation, such as:

 With an estate loan, however, you make monthly repayments until your loan’s principal and interest are paid off.
 Keep an eye on your loan’s balance and try not to miss any repayments — these loans tend to come with high interest rates that can add up quickly.